gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 Sadly, `ReadTimeout` breaks HTTP/2 connections in Go 1.7.
 Instead of being reset for each request it's set once at the beginning of the connection and never reset, breaking all HTTP/2 connections after the `ReadTimeout` duration.
 [It's fixed in 1.8][16450].

-Between this and the inclusion of idle time in `ReadTimeout`, my recommendation is to upgrade to 1.8 as soon as possible.
+Between this and the inclusion of idle time in `ReadTimeout`, my recommendation is to **upgrade to 1.8 as soon as possible**.

 [15908]: https://github.com/golang/go/issues/15908
 [16450]: https://github.com/golang/go/issues/16450